 This care pathway was designed to assist school personnel and is not intended to replace the clinician's judgment or establish a protocol for all patients with a particular condition.
 Diagnosis and treatment should be under the close supervision of a qualified healthcare provider, including school nurses.
 This guidance is based on current evidence and the best data at the time of publication.
 Updates are provided to reflect changes in knowledge about the impact of the disease on children and adolescents (01-10-2022).

-Contents are based on current CDC guidance .Template Source Design: adopted from Orange County Publi Health January 10.
-2022 no You do not need to isolate yes
+Contents are based on current CDC guidance .
+Template Source Design: adopted from Orange County Publi Health January 10, 2022

 SCHOOL ISOLATION FLOW CHART